 Mennonites believe that authentic theology must be lived theology, that beliefs and ethics must go together.
 We believe that we must share God's love in word and deed, living out our faith by serving others and working toward peace.
-Toward that end, there are several organizations that we work with and support.
+Toward that end, there are several organizations that we partner with and support.
+Please contact each of these organizations directly for more information.

 The mission of PADS Crisis Services is to provide emergency shelter and supportive services to families with children and individuals who are experiencing homelessness in Lake County.
 Housing no less than 160 people per night, our Emergency Shelter Program operates between October and April.